Future-Mobility-Lab/AAA-toolkit/README.md

 Accident Analysis & Association (AAA) toolkit.

-**(update is pending, more organized structure with descriptions is being added, association between code parts and ipynb files is being processed)**
+**(update is pending, code cleanup is pending, more organized structure with descriptions is being added, association between code parts and ipynb files is being processed)**

 The Accident Analysis & Association (AAA) toolkit is a comprehensive program designed for data-driven accident analysis and mapping.
 The toolkit leverages a range of geospatial and traffic data sources to create a multi-dimensional view of traffic incidents in a particular region.